Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 {\bf (iv)} the derived group $G_4^{\der}$ is the maximal one allowed by the abelian type.}

 \proof We can assume that $(G_1,\scrX_1)$ is not unitary.
-This Proposition is only a $\dbZ_{(p)}$ version of the results of Satake on embeddings between hermitian symmetric domains of classical Lie type (see [Sa1] and [Sa2]).
-A $\dbQ$--version of this Proposition is presented in [Va10, Subsects.
-4.2 to 4.8 and Rm.
-4.8.2 (c)].
-The passage from $\dbQ$-versions to $\dbZ_{(p)}$-versions is standard and thus for the first version of this paper, it will not be detailed here. \endproof
+This proposition is only a $\dbZ_{(p)}$ version of the results of Satake on embeddings between hermitian symmetric domains of classical Lie type (see [Sa1,2]).
+If $(G_1,\scrX_1)$ is not (resp. is) of $D_n^{\dbR}$ type, then a $\dbQ$--version of this proposition is presented in [Va8, Subsects.
+4.2 to 4.8] (resp. in loc. cit. and [Va8, Rm.
+4.8.2 (c)]).
+The passage from $\dbQ$-versions to $\dbZ_{(p)}$-versions is standard and the easy details are left to the reader (they are also presented in [Va16, Subsect.
+5.1 (a) to (g)]).\endproof

-{\bf 3.10.
-Proof of Theorem 1.5 (ii) and (iii).} We know that Theorem 1.5 (i) holds, cf. Subsections 3.1 to 3.8.
-We now check that Theorem 1.5 (ii) and (iii) holds as well.
+{\bf 3.8.
+End of the proof of Theorem 1.5.} We know that Theorem 1.5 (i) holds, cf. Subsections 3.1 to 3.5 and Subsubsection 3.6.2.
+We now check that Theorem 1.5 (ii) and (iii) hold.
 We can assume that $(G_1,\scrX_1)$ is not unitary, cf. Subsection 3.1.
-If $p>2$, Then Theorem 1.5 (ii) and (iii) follows from Sections 3.2, 3.3, 3.5, and 3.8.
-We will use the notations of Propositions 1.4 and 3.9 in order to show that Theorem 1.5 (ii) and (iii) holds even if $p=2$.
+If $p>2$, then Theorem 1.5 (ii) and (iii) follow from Subsections 3.2, 3.3, and 3.5 and from Subsubsection 3.6.2.
+We will use the notations of Propositions 1.4 and 3.7 in order to show that Theorem 1.5 (ii) and (iii) holds even if $p=2$.
 For the sake of uniformity, we will continue to work with an arbitrary prime $p$.
-The central isogenies $G^{\der}\to G_1$ and $G_4^{\der}\to G_1$ can be identified, cf. properties 1.4 (iv) and 3.9 (iv).
+The central isogenies $G^{\der}\to G_1$ and $G_4^{\der}\to G_1$ can be identified, cf. properties 1.4 (iv) and 3.7 (iv).